zinefer/halo-wishing-well/README.md

 - Better dependency documentation
 - Better aggregate the number of coins (or queue messages processed)
 - Integrate ;)

+### Frontend

+- Put behind an Azure CDN
+    - Better scaling
+    - Custom domain
+- Testing

+### Devops

+- Better expose and document deploy scripts
+- End to End test
+- Create github-actions to leverege the release-pipeline and stand up an instance per PR for ease of review

 ### Backend

 - More Error handling :(